18F/18f.gsa.gov/_posts/2018-04-05-ask-18f-form-design.md

 Form design is not just a User Interface (UI) or Visual Design question.
 A good form requires elements of [User Experience](https://uxplanet.org/10-rules-for-efficient-form-design-e13dc1fb0e03) (UX), [research](http://www.pewresearch.org/methodology/u-s-survey-research/questionnaire-design/), content, and development.
 It’s what you ask, how you ask it, what information you’re collecting, and what you intend to do with it.
 It’s also about how you build it, implement it, and store that information.

 For the UI design, I usually start from a boilerplate like the [U.S. Web Design System](https://designsystem.digital.gov/components/form-templates/) because a lot of best-practice principles are built in.
 It’s accessible and works on desktop and mobile.

-When I design on a new form from scratch, I use principles from Luke Wroblewski’s book, Web Form Design: Filling in the Blanks.
-He also offers a [handy, free PDF resource](https://static.lukew.com/webforms_lukew.pdf), that I like to send to agency partners.
+When I design a new form from scratch, I use principles from Luke Wroblewski’s [Best Practices for Form Design](https://static.lukew.com/webforms_lukew.pdf).

 For languages that read left to right and top to bottom, here are some simple ways to design a form that will generally help with reducing reading errors and decreasing the time it takes to complete:

 - **Align text and form elements to the left so a user's eyes don’t have to dart across their screen and arraign them in one vertical line.**
-	- Stack the labels on top of the form fields
+	- Stack the labels on top of the form fields.
-	- Align the primary call to action (usually `submit` or `next` button) to the left, underneath the forms and labels,
+	- Align the primary call to action (usually `submit` or `next` button) to the left, underneath the forms and labels.
 - **Make the form easy to fill out and _appear_ easy to fill out.**
 	- Reduce visual noise, clutter, and extraneous information.
 	- Use white space and generous vertical space between elements.